apache/carbondata/docs/dml-of-carbondata.md

     ```
     OPTIONS('DATEFORMAT' = 'yyyy-MM-dd','TIMESTAMPFORMAT'='yyyy-MM-dd HH:mm:ss')
     ```
     **NOTE:** Date formats are specified by date pattern strings.
-The date pattern letters in CarbonData are same as in JAVA.
+The date pattern in CarbonData is the same as in JAVA.
 Refer to [SimpleDateFormat](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).

   - ##### SORT COLUMN BOUNDS: